-Why we need exception handling?
+Why do we need exception handling?
 Exceptions are not the errors introduced intentionally, neither they are validation checks.
 An exception occurs if a program can not process the given data values.

 For example, while writing a division function in a server program you forgot to put a validation of zero value for the divisor.

-With exception handling, server program will not stop and a user can print a message and read next request.
+With exception handling, the server program will not stop and a user can print a message and read the next request.

 What try, except, and finally keywords do?

 These are the keywords in python for exception handling.
 Each keyword has its own associated block of code.
 A try block contains the actual programmer’s code.
-The execution reaches the except where there is an exception in the try block and the code within finally block always executes.
+The execution reaches the except where there is an exception in the try block and the code within the finally block always executes.

 try: #User application code except Exception: #Executes upon exception finally: #Always executes